How We Teach Maths

 As a school, we teach using the CPA approach – Concrete, Pictorial, Abstract.
 As part of our mathematics teaching, our school has invested in a range of mathematical equipment including Numicon, multilink, Base 10/dienes, place value counters, iPads and apps, Beebots, measuring and modelling equipment which is used throughout the school.
 Daily lessons will often incorporate the use of a range of apparatus and practical teaching resources with pupils being encouraged to explore their understanding and consolidate their learning through building, drawing, writing and speaking around mathematical concepts.

 Teachers provide activities that challenge children working at different levels.
 Additional adult support is also used within and in some cases for intervention groups or booster sessions.
-Accurate assessment, regular marking, focused feedback and daily opportunities for pupils to respond lessons are used to support children's learning.
+Accurate assessment, regular marking, focused feedback and daily opportunities for pupils to respond to lessons are used to support children's learning.

 Our Calculation Policy